zaksabeast/PokemonRNGGuides/guides/usum/en/sos.md

 ![](https://imgur.com/lCImw6r.png)

-3. Find what frame you are currently using the Extended Game View window of PCalc
+3. Find what SOS frame you are currently on using the Extended Game View window of PCalc

 4. Once you've found your frame you can figure out if your call will be successful if the first two values shown are 'O'.
 If not you can tell which value you will land on next by looking at the Adv. field.
 If your call fails make sure to check the `Last Call Failed` field before searching